-Wednesday 5 July / 7.30 p.m. / River Lane Centre, River Lane, Cambridge CB5 8HP
+Wednesday 1 November / 7.30 p.m. / River Lane Centre, River Lane, Cambridge CB5 8HP

-Everyone's welcome at our July meeting, at the wheelchair-accessible River Lane Centre (halfway along the road, opposite the junction with Beche Road and next to a small playground).
-As always we'll agree the agenda at the start, but here's the latest draft.Read more
+Everyone's welcome at our November meeting, at the wheelchair-accessible River Lane Centre (halfway along the road, opposite the junction with Beche Road and next to a small playground).
+As always we'll agree the agenda at the start, but here's the draft which circulated on our mailing list last week.Read more